Grey import vehicle: Used car import ban

-Current Time
+More limitations were also placed on importing spare parts.
+Such parts must have a recondition certificate.
+Half-cut imports are therefore not possible.
+Some motorcycles are imported half-cut through some a loophole in the law, but cannot obtain a title; there is thus a large demand for no-paper motorcycles.

+Present

-For now, only new cars less than 2 years from manufacture can be imported to Indonesia. importing a passenger car here can be taxed up to 125% of the car price, making the demand of Grey Import car not as big as it was.
+For now, only new cars less than two years from manufacture can be imported to Indonesia.
+Passenger car imports can be taxed up to 125% of the car's price, leading to a lower demand for grey import cars.

-Most commonly imported car in current time are Toyota Vellfire, Toyota Land Cruiser Prado, Land Rover Defender, and many variant of Kei Cars.
+The currently most commonly imported cars are the Toyota Vellfire, Toyota Land Cruiser Prado, Land Rover Defender, and many variants of Kei cars.

-there is no rules regarding LHD cars, but LHD doesn't meet Indonesian National Standard, in short; legal to import but not legal to be sold officially. most popular LHD car in Indonesia are GMC Yukon and Cadillac Escalade.
+There are no rules regarding left-hand drive cars.
+However, left-hand drive does not meet the Indonesian National Standard, in short; they are legal to import but not legal to be sold officially.
+The most popular left-hand drive cars in Indonesia are the GMC Yukon and Cadillac Escalade.

-Other means to obtain imported car legally are through confiscated item auction, or ex-embassy car, this create a rarely used loop-hole to obtain a classic cars.
-Some people import a car illegally for it to be confiscated and later be auctioned, and the auction itself was won by the same people who imported that particular car.
+Other means to obtain imported cars legally are through confiscated item auctions, or as ex-embassy cars; this creates a rarely used loophole to obtain classic cars.
+Some people import cars illegally in order for them to be confiscated and later auctioned, with the auction itself won by the importers.

-Batam Area
+Batam area

-In current time, only Batam area are subjected to tax-free import of cars. making it the largest market for Grey Import in Indonesia.
-These tax-free car are considered as FTZ cars with special Green License Plate.
-FTZ cars can only be driven in Batam and Bintan area. it need to pay the amount of unpaid tax to bring it to the other part of Indonesia.
+Currently, only the Batam area is subjected to tax-free import of cars, making it the largest market for grey imports in Indonesia.
+These tax-free cars are considered free trade zone (FTZ) cars with special green license plates.
+FTZ cars can only be driven in the Batam and Bintan areas.
+Unpaid tax must be paid to bring such cars to other parts of Indonesia.